 For many small businesses, health reimbursement arrangements (HRAs) are a particularly cost-effective solution, as these arrangements offer businesses the flexibility to contribute any amount toward their employees’ healthcare, up to federally defined limits.
 Brokers can be involved to facilitate the setup of the HRA (usually, via an online platform).

-As of January 2017, there is a new HRA benefit available to small businesses called the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
+As of December 13, 2016, The 21st Century Cures Act included a new HRA called, Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
 One of the chief benefits of offering a personalized benefits solution like the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), or Small Business HRA, is its potential to save small businesses money.

 Health Reimbursement Arrangement (HRA): Pros